-To start the process, Owen would first recommend for anyone to first speak to their bank or mortgage broker to get an insight into exactly what is involved in making a mortgage application.
+Owen would always advise that step one is to first speak to your bank or a mortgage broker to get an insight into exactly what is involved in making a mortgage application.
 The benefit of using a mortgage broker is that they can shop around for you and will get you the best mortgage deal.

 Most importantly, your budget will dictate the property and location you can buy in.
-More importantly, it will also put you in a position to bid on a property should you find the perfect one.
+Having mortgage approval in place will also put you in a position to bid on a property should you find the perfect one.
 The estate agent and seller will not consider a bid from you if you do not have mortgage approval in place.
 It can even be difficult to arrange a viewing without mortgage approval now that agents have to reduce any unnecessary viewings.
 When deciding on the right property and location for you Owen would always recommend thinking long term.
 You might think you will only be there for a few years but what is that changes?

 Make sure to get accurate quotes on any work that might be required.
 The BER rating can give a good indication of this.
 Will you have the time to manage a renovation project?
 If you do there are grants available if making your property greener.